zachleat/zachleat.com/_posts/2023-04-06-styling-web-components.md

 1. **Encapsulation**.
 We don’t want styles from distinct components to interfere with each other (that’s what this blog post is here for, after all).
 1. **Performance**.
 Predictably, a method popularized for CSS encapsulation (CSS-in-JS) was less than ideal because it was slow-by-default.
 Let’s keep performance at the forefront of our minds.
 1. **Browser compatibility**.
-If we go too far out on the cutting edge that visitors get left out.
+Let’s not go so far out on the cutting edge that we leave some of our visitors behind.
 1. **Code re-use without duplication**, during both authoring and the output.
 We want to streamline our output to avoid sending any more code down the wire than we need to.
 1. **Client-side framework independent**.
 The methods described in this post do not use any client-side libraries or frameworks.